RKitSeal/sennavim/README.md

 - `leader cf` Format current file
 - `leader ce` Open diagnostics list

 ## Still todo:

-- Includ dap & dap loaders.
+- Include dap & dap loaders.

+## Contributions

+I welcome the idea that someone might find this useful and want to contribute.
+If you have any ideas, suggestions, or improvements, please feel free to open an issue or a pull request.